pretzelhammer/moostache/readme.md

 })?;
 ```

-Then you can render any template by name, passing it a type which impls `Serialize`:
+Then you can render any template by name, passing it a type which impls `serde::Serialize`:

 ```rust
 use moostache::TemplateLoader;